ankita-shukla/ankita-shukla.github.io/index.md

 ## Updates and News

+- Recieved travel grant from [WiML 2019](https://wimlworkshop.org/2019/) to present my work titled "Ignorance is Bliss: Semantic Pairing for Fine-grained Visual Recognition" in the workshop.
 - Paper titled "A hybrid approach for tiger re-identification" is accepted at [Computer Vision for Wildlife Conservation Workshop](https://cvwc2019.github.io/) in challenge paper track at ICCV 2019.
 - "Paper titled "PrOSe: Product of Orthogonal Spheres Parameterization for Disentangled Representation Learning" is accepted to BMVC 2019.
 - Paper titled ”Primate Identification in the Wild” accepted to PRICAI 2019.